Creating To-Do Lists In WordPress

 To learn more about using widgets in WordPress, see the tutorial below:

-To access the documentation on using shortcodes, select To-Do List > To-Do List from your admin menu …
+To access the documentation on using shortcodes, click on To-Do List > To-Do List from your WordPress admin menu …

-This section explains various ways to configure and use shortcodes to display lists and checklists on your posts and pages.
+The documentation section explains various ways to configure and use short codes for displaying lists and checklists on your pages and posts.

-Once you know what type of information you would like to display on your site, create or edit a new or existing post or page and either type or paste the short code into the content area …
+Once you know what information you would like to display on your site, create or edit a new or existing post or page and either type or paste the short code inside the content editor …

-After publishing your page or post, you will see the list displayed exactly where you have added the short code …
+After publishing your post or page, you should see the list displayed exactly where you entered the shortcode …